shuvrag/UCI_credit_card_default/README.md

 The data was originally studied by the authors of the paper: Yeh, I. C., & Lien, C. H. (2009).
 The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients.
 Expert Systems with Applications, 36(2), 2473-2480.

-I initially perform some EDA to understand the data and clean the data, engineer features, build predictive models to predict default and perform some statistical analyses to obtain a greater understanding of the features and their interactions.
+I initially perform some EDA to understand the data and clean the data, engineer relevant features, build predictive models to predict default and perform some statistical analyses to obtain a greater understanding of the features and their interactions.